How To Do a Background Check on Yourself (Method for Each State)

 Many people mistakenly believe that to get a complete picture of your background check, you need to only use federal and local governmental sources.
 This isn’t the case.
 Social media and other public information is just as valuable to an employer or potential landlord, so don’t ignore the free access you have to these tools.

-How to Do a Social Media Background Check on Yourself
+How To Do a Social Media Background Check on Yourself

-According to a 2013 study, 77% of employers used social media as a reference for recruitment and based on how the world has evolved since, this percentage has likely increased exponentially.2 Therefore, knowing what social media says about you is one of the best free ways to do a free background check on yourself.
+According to a 2013 study, 77% of employers used social media as a reference for recruitment, and based on how the world has evolved since, this percentage has likely increased exponentially.2 Therefore, knowing what social media says about you is one of the best ways to do a free background check on yourself.

-In the same way, the impression left by your “online footprint” can be a prime factor used by a majority of managing directors’ to determine whether or not someone is suited for the position.
+In the same way, the impression left by your “online footprint” can be a prime factor used by a majority of managing directors to determine whether or not someone is suited for the position.

 To check your online reputation, you simply need to do a couple of things: